 Talk to Your Telstra TV

 The universal “smart search” feature of the Telstra TV 2 has been carried over and enhanced on the new model, with the addition of a remote control that’s now got a microphone built right in, so you can control the Telstra TV 3 using your voice.
-Whether you’re wanting to search for a movie title, actor or anything else, you can pick up the remote and simply ask, and the results will appear on your screen (and like before, the search works across all your streaming services, from Netflix and Stan to Foxtel Now, free-to-air TV and the newly-launched Telstra TV Box Office (formerly Bigpond Movies)).
-To help new Telstra TV 3 owners feel welcome, new Telstra Home Broadband customers that add the Telstra TV 3 get a $125 credit for Telstra TV Box Office with the device – enough to rent 20 standard definition movies.
+Whether you’re wanting to search for a movie title, actor or anything else, you can pick up the remote and simply ask, and the results will appear on your screen (and like before, the search works across all your streaming services, from Netflix and Stan to Foxtel Now, free-to-air TV and Telstra TV Box Office (formerly Bigpond Movies)).
+To help new Telstra TV 3 owners feel welcome, Telstra Home Broadband customers that add the Telstra TV 3 get one month’s free Foxtel Now with the device – as well as 10,000 Telstra Plus rewards points.

 That voice search doesn’t expect you to change the way you speak, either – it’s been specially designed for use by Australian customers, so if you pick up the remote and ask it to “chuck on Netflix” it’ll know exactly what you mean!